 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), and the requirements of the Commercial Company Law and Central Bank of Bahrain's Disclosure Standards for listed entities.
-They were authorised for issue by the Company's board of directors on 21 February 2021.
+They were authorised for issue by the Company's board of directors on 24 February 2022.

-Details of the Group's accounting policies, including changes thereto, are included in note 6 and note 8.
+Details of the Group's accounting policies, including changes thereto, are included in note 8.